Skills

 PhD Candidate in Computer Science/Bioinformatics

-August 2020 - Graduating May 2025 Lehigh University, Bethlehem, PA
+August 2020 - Graduating December 2025 Lehigh University, Bethlehem, PA

 P.C.
 Rossin College of Engineering